very-good-science/data-ethics-club/meetings/2021/03-march/17-03-21_meeting.md

 Link to content: https://thepsychologist.bps.org.uk/volume-33/november-2020/bropenscience-broken-science

 ### Description
 You're welcome to join us for our next Data Ethics Club meeting on Wednesday the 17th March at [1-2pm GMT](https://www.timeanddate.com/worldclock/fixedtime.html?msg=Data+Ethics+Club%3A+Bropen+science+is+broken+science&iso=20210317T13&p1=299&ah=1).
 You don't need to register, just pop in.
-This time we're going to watch/read [#bropenscience is broken science](https://thepsychologist.bps.org.uk/volume-33/november-2020/bropenscience-broken-science) by Kirstie Whitaker and Olivia Guest, which is a short paper arguing for a more inclusive definition of Open Science, and a more inclusive culture within Open Science communities.
+This time we're going to read [#bropenscience is broken science](https://thepsychologist.bps.org.uk/volume-33/november-2020/bropenscience-broken-science) by Kirstie Whitaker and Olivia Guest, which is a short paper arguing for a more inclusive definition of Open Science, and a more inclusive culture within Open Science communities.

 Natalie suggested this week's content, and will lead this week's meeting.